aalbindia/FacebookDupe/README.md

 - Allow users to choose thier own subgroup
 - added cancel for delete page
 - made post info show when you edit a post

+## 2025-04-05

+- We created/fixed the delete comments function
+- created a "deleteComment" function in the fake-db file to make code more consistent and organized

+All required functions of project should be complete